lynnfaraday/aresmush.com/tutorials/config/scenes.md

 The 'related scenes' dropdown doesn't show ALL scenes for performance reasons.
 It will only show scenes that have been shared within a certain number of days.
 You can configure that limit.

+## content_warnings

+This is a list of pre-made content warnings that players can choose from the list when creating a scene.
+They can still enter their own no matter what you put here; this list just provides guidance for what sorts of things they should consider warning about.

 ## Custom Scene Pose Buttons

 Below the pose editor in a live scene is a row of buttons including "Add Pose" and "Add OOC".
 With custom code, you can add custom buttons here that make use of the contents of the scene pose window--for instance, for sending a text message.
 See [Custom Scene Buttons](/tutorials/code/hooks/scene-buttons.html).